The Suffering Souls On The Feast of the Divine Mercy: How To Be Of Help To Them?

-Catholics throughout the globe are commemorating two very important feast/holy days on the first two days of November, namely: All Saints Day (November 1st) and All Souls Day (November 2nd).
 Nowadays, we almost celebrate everything for everyone.
-We have Mother’s Day, Father’s Day, Grandmother’s Day, and even Pet’s Day!
-So, how could we forget the holy men and women who are now in Heaven and our departed loved ones who might still be in purgatory?
-As such, the Catholic church allotted the first two days of November for the Saints in Heaven and for the departed souls, respectively.
-Some of us may have reservations/contradictions about this dogma of the church but Catholics do believe in heaven, hell and another place after life called “purgatory”.
+We have Mother’s Day, Father’s Day, Grandmother’s Day, Ice Cream Day and even Pet’s Day!
+So, how could we ever forget the holy men and women who are now in Heaven and our departed loved ones who might still be in purgatory and need our help?
+Normally, Catholics throughout the globe commemorate two very important feasts/holy days for the saints and our departed loved ones during the month of November, namely: All Saints Day (November 1st) and All Souls Day (November 2nd).
+However, during the feast of the Divine Mercy which is celebrated on the following Sunday after Easter Sunday (and that is today) likewise provides us an opportunity to seek help from God on behalf of our departed loved ones and for the other souls in purgatory.
+Well, some of us may have reservations/contradictions about this dogma of the Catholic Church but we Catholics do believe in heaven, hell and another state or so-called place after life, which is “purgatory”.

-If you happen to take up theology classes, you may have encountered the three compositions of the Church: the church militant (the people who are still living here on earth), the church suffering (departed souls in purgatory) and the church triumphant (the saints, angels and every souls who have been raised up to heaven to be with God forever —Wow!).
+If you happen to take up religion or theology classes, you may have encountered this particular teaching of the Church, re., three compositions of the Church, to wit: the church militant (the people who are still living here on earth), the church suffering (departed souls in purgatory) and the church triumphant (the saints, angels and every souls who have been raised up to heaven to be with God forever —Wow!).
 It takes a grain of faith to believe all these things and as we all know faith is a virtue, it’s a grace which comes from God.
-As I always tell the kids in class, faith can not be found in malls, it can not be bought, they have to ask it from God!
+As I have taught the young boys and girls in class, faith can not be found anywhere or in malls where they loved to go, that it cannot be bought (!), and that they have to source it from God!

 Briefly, this article shall focus on the suffering souls in purgatory.
-The scope is quite limited based on my little knowledge, what I’ve learned in school, from my parents, and various literature of the Catholic church with imprimatur of an authorized catholic official and based on the canon laws of the church.
+The scope is quite limited based on my little knowledge from what I’ve learned from my parents, in school, and various literature of the Catholic church with imprimatur of an authorized catholic official and based on the canon laws of the church.

 As depicted in the painting below, the church triumphant (on top) are those that are already in heaven, next to it are the church militant (the living) while those below are composed of the church suffering.
 Church here is not the infrastructure that we see around, but it is being referred to as the community of believers or God’s followers.
-As can further be gleaned from the said visual art, the “holy souls in purgatory” appear to be begging and pleading for our help primarily to shorten the duration of their stay in the said place maybe and so that their sufferings will be cut short.
-The souls in purgatory can no longer do something to rectify their wrongdoings because they’re no longer alive.
-As such, they heavily rely on us, on our help.
-Note the phrase “holy souls in purgatory” because their sufferings in purgatory are merely temporary as all of them shall have the chance to see and join God in Heaven and share His eternal life and love.
-However, the probability of being raised up to Heaven would depend on the degree of the assistance accorded them and how they have been sorry for their sins.
-Absolutely, the souls in purgatory are very much far better than the souls in Hell who are agonizing from eternal damnation and could no longer be saved.
+As can further be gleaned from the said visual art, the “holy souls in purgatory” appear to be begging and pleading for our help primarily to shorten the duration of their stay in the said place and to cut short their sufferings.
+The souls in purgatory can no longer do something to rectify their wrongdoings simply because they’re no longer alive.
+As such, they heavily rely on us, those who are still on earth, they earnestly need our help.
+Note the phrase “holy souls in purgatory” because their sufferings in purgatory are merely temporary as all of them shall have the chance to see and join God in Heaven and share His eternal life and love, but when will it happen is all up to God and a little help from all of us.
+Unless of course, they have done something extraordinary like what the Saints (who were previously sinners) did on earth.
+Only then, maybe.
+The probability of the souls being raised up to Heaven sooner or later would depend on the degree of the assistance accorded them and how they have been sorry for their sins.
+Absolutely, the souls in purgatory are way much better than the souls in Hell who are agonizing from eternal damnation and could no longer be saved.

 So, what can we do to help the souls in purgatory so they shall be released from the temporary sufferings at the soonest possible time?
 Oh, it only takes a little of our time, probably a minute or so and should be said everyday if possible.
 It won’t even cost us a hundred bucks to do it!